uapi-group/kernel-features/README.md

   **Use-Case:** block services or containers from re-opening/upgrading an `O_PATH` file descriptor through e.g. `/proc/<pid>/fd/<nr` as `O_WRONLY`.

-* [x] Implement a mount-specific companion to `statx()` that puts at least the following information into `struct mount_info`:

-  **🙇 46eae99ef73302f9fb3dddcd67c374b3dffe8fd6 ("add statmount(2) syscall")`` 🙇**

-  * mount flags: `MOUNT_ATTR_RDONLY`, ...
-  * time flags: `MOUNT_ATTR_RELATIME`, ...
-    Could probably be combined with mount flags.
-  * propagation setting: `MS_SHARED)`, ...
-  * peer group
-  * mnt id of the mount
-  * mnt id of the mount's parent
-  * owning userns

-  There's a bit more advanced stuff systemd would really want but which I think is misplaced in a mountinfo system call including:
-  * list of primary and auxiliary block device major/minor
-  * diskseq value of those device nodes (This is a new block device feature we added that allows preventing device recycling issues when e.g. removing usb devices very quickly and is needed for udev.)
-  * uuid/fsid
-  * feature flags (`O_TMPFILE`, `RENAME_EXCHANGE` supported etc.)

-  **Use-Case:** low-level userspace tools have to interact with advanced mount information constantly.
-This is currently costly and brittel because they have to go and parse `/proc/<pid>/mountinfo`.

 * Make quotas work with user namespaces.
 The quota codepaths in the kernel currently broken and inconsistent and most interesting operations are guarded behind `capable(CAP_SYS_ADMIN)`, i.e., require `CAP_SYS_ADMIN` in